 The reward.
 For your trouble, you get the Ossirian Tear hero power which causes your Choose One cards have both effects.
 We’ve seen this type of effect before with the Fandral Staghelm card, but you can’t take Ossirian Tear off the board.
 Unlike the Shaman Quest, this reward doesn’t cost mana, making it very strong — if you can get it.

 The results.
 Wardruid Loti becomes a monster with this: a 4/6 with Taunt, Rush, Poisonous, Stealth and Spell Damage.
 Starfall becomes an upgraded Swipe.
 Druid of the Scythe gives a 4/4 with Rush and Taunt.
 Oasis Surger gives you two 5/5s with Rush.
 Tending Tauren gives you two 3/3s plus buffs your other minions.
 Hidden Oasis gives you a 6/6 Taunt plus a massive heal.
 All are core to the deck.

 Is it worth playing?
 Probably not.
 But Quest Druid decks are also mired in tier 3 with a sub 50% win rate.
 Druid players are having more success with Token Druid decks without the Quest.

 Warlock Quest: Supreme Archaeology

-No cost cards are powerful, but the key will be getting the right cards.
+The results.
+No-cost cards are powerful, but the key is getting the right cards.
 If you get a 0-mana Mecha’thun, it opens a one turn kill possibility.
-Tome of Origination could be excellent after the Rafaam Legendary cards turns all your cards into Legendary minions, but still somewhat at the mercy of the RNG.
+Tome of Origination could be excellent after Arch-Villian Rafaam cards turns all your cards into Legendary minions, but still somewhat at the mercy of the RNG.